 1 Total customer lending exposure consists of total loans and advances to customers and guarantees, as well as irrevocable loan commitments (within the scope of expected credit loss) and is based on consolidated and standalone IFRS numbers.
 Total and subtotal exposure calculation is subject to rounding to two decimal places, hence potential deviation from actual.

 2 UBS continues to collaborate to resolve methodological and data challenges, and seeks to integrate both impacts to and dependency on a changing natural and climatic environment, in how it evaluates risks and opportunities.

 3 Climate- and nature-related risks are scored between 0 and 1, based on sustainability and climate risk transmission channels, as outlined in the Supplement to the UBS Group Sustainability Report 2023.
 Risk ratings represent a range of scores across five-rating categories: low, moderately low, moderately high, and high.
 The climate- or nature-sensitive exposure metrics are determined based upon the top three of the five rated categories: moderate to high.

-4 Nature-related risk metric methodology has been further strategically enhanced, as part of an ongoing collaboration between UBS and UNEP-FI.
+4 Nature-related risks are emerging and may change over time.
+As the methodologies, tools, and data availability improve, we will further develop our risk identification and measurement approaches.
+Lombard lending rating is assigned based on the average riskiness of loans.

 5 Methodologies for assessing climate- and nature-related risks are emerging and may change over time.
 As the methodologies, tools, and data availability improve, we will further develop our risk identification and measurement approaches.
 Lombard lending rating is assigned based on the average riskiness of loans.

-6 Not classified represents the portion of UBS's business activities where methodologies and data are not yet able to provide a rating, e.g. private Individuals.
+5 Not classified represents the portion of UBS's business activities where methodologies and data are not yet able to provide a rating, e.g. private Individuals.

+7 Displayed ratings represent exposure-weighted averages for a given sector scope.